SAT / ACT Prep Online Guides and Tips

 If you’re in high school, you know all about how important the SAT is for getting into the college of your choice.
 But do you know the important details that play a part in your success?
 If you’ve ever wondered how many questions are on the SAT, you’ve come to the right place!

-First, let’s clarify that until spring of 2024, you will take the traditional pencil and paper SAT, but once the change to the digital SAT occurs, some aspects, like the number of questions on the SAT, will change.
+First, let’s clarify that until spring of 2024, everyone had to take the traditional pencil and paper SAT, but once the change to the digital SAT occurred, some aspects, like the number of questions on the SAT, changed.
 Let’s start with what to expect from the traditional SAT format.

 Read More